-Normally, shooting at the highest frame rate possible is the common advice for anyone who wants to have a slow motion masterpiece.
+Normally, shooting at the highest frame rate possible is common advice for anyone who wants to have a slow-motion masterpiece.

-Still, there is an exceptions when the high frame rate video (240fps) might not fit your specific project because of its extreme look.
+Still, there is an exception when the high frame rate video (240fps) might not fit your specific project because of its extreme look.
 So let adjust the camera frame rates function purposefully.

-Shooting at higher frames rates means that your camera will need a faster shutter speed.
-As a result, it requires a larger aperture in order to the sensor can pick up more light (the maximum aperture is 1.4).
+Shooting at higher frame rates means that your camera will need a faster shutter speed.
+As a result, it requires a larger aperture in order for the sensor can pick up more light (the maximum aperture is 1.4).